Date of birth

 Born in the Gambia, Barrow and his family moved to Sweden at a young age – and it was there that his fledgling career would begin.

-Stints representing Varbergs BoIS and Östersunds FK followed, before the Swans moved to bring Barrow to the Premier League during the summer of 2014.
-His debut came that November – making him the first ever player from the Gambia to play in the Premier League!
+After eye-catching spells with amateur sides during his teenage years, a move to Sweden’s top tier arose where stints with Varbergs BoIS and Östersunds FK followed before the Swans moved to bring Barrow to the Premier League during the summer of 2014.
+His debut came that November – making him the first ever player from the Gambia to play in the Premier League.

-The winger took his Royals goal tally to double-figures in his first year - coupled with some exciting displays down the left flank, that earned him a nomination for the Player of the Season award at the end of the year.
+The winger took his Royals goal tally to double-figures in his first year - coupled with some exciting displays down the left flank.